Top 10 Best Big Gambling Wins and Losses Books

 By Al Alvarez

 The book appeals to readers who enjoy character driven nonfiction and slow building tension rather than action packed storytelling.
 It also offers valuable insight into poker before it became a global phenomenon, which helps explain how the game developed its modern identity.
-For anyone seeking a reflective, well written and atmospheric look at poker’s early legends, The Biggest Game in Town is a memorable and deeply enjoyable read.
+For anyone seeking a reflective, well written and atmospheric look at poker’s early legends, The Biggest Game in Town captures one of the greatest gambling stories in poker history and is a memorable and deeply enjoyable read.

 Available via Amazon